arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Theeffectsofinstructionalevents/Theeffectsofcontingencyvariables/Negativepunishmentcontingenciesandtheireffects/Effectsoftimeoutfromreinforcement/index.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "Effects of time out from reinforcement
+title: 'Effects of time out from reinforcement '
-"
-nav_order: Effectsoftimeoutfromreinforcement
-has_children: false
 ---
 # Effects of time out from reinforcement